TheCaptainCraken/blog/content/posts/garbage_collector/index.md

 Now, how does this relate to the specific challenges of C programming?
 In C, developers have a considerable degree of manual control over memory, but with great power comes great responsibility.
 The absence of an automatic garbage collector in C means that developers must meticulously allocate and deallocate memory, avoiding memory leaks and dangling pointers.

 My journey in crafting a garbage collector for C involved implementing a reference counting system that seamlessly integrates with the language's manual memory management.
 By incorporating reference counting, my garbage collector relieves C programmers of some of the burden associated with tracking and freeing memory, promoting cleaner, more sustainable code.

+## Try it

+If you're interested in trying the garbage collector I wrote, just download the source code from github and compile it!

+{{< github repo="TheCaptainCraken/garbage_collector" >}}